Virgin Mary Gate

 MILITARY ROUTE

-The viscountcy of Cabrera was articulated through a network of castles and fortified houses, which were the seats of politic and military power for the nobility in the Middle Ages.
-This defensive system was supplemented with a number of walled-in villages and watchtowers.
+The Viscountcy of Cabrera was structured through a network of castles and fortified houses, which served as the seats of political and military power for the medieval nobility.
+This defensive system was complemented by a number of walled towns and watchtowers.

-This voussoired gate, with a barrel vault arch, is the only visible element of the ancient medieval walls which encircled and protected the town of Blanes.
-It’s one of the four gates that permitted to gain access to the medieval town, and it was probably built during the defensive reinforcement process of the Blanes walls endeavoured by Violant de Prades, viscountess of Cabrera, in the second half of the 15th century.
-On the upper part of the inner side of the gate, we can notice the narrow groove through which the portcullis was raised and lowered.
-Also on the inner side of the gate, we can still see some of the metal supports of the doors, and the side hollows where the crosspiece bar was slotted.
+This voussoired gateway, with a barrel-vaulted passage, is the only visible surviving element of the medieval walls that once surrounded and protected the town of Blanes.
+It was one of the four gates providing access to the medieval town and was probably built during the reinforcement of the town’s defences promoted by Violant de Prades, Viscountess of Cabrera, in the second half of the 15th century.
+On the upper part of the inner side of the gateway, the narrow groove through which the portcullis was raised and lowered can still be seen.
+Some of the metal door fittings and the side recesses into which the crossbar was inserted are also preserved.